Tom Dillmann: Karting and Formula Renault (2000–2006)

-Formula Three
+Formula Three (2007–2011)

 Prior to the 2007 season, Dillmann became a member of the Red Bull Junior Team, alongside fellow French driver Jean-Karl Vernay.
 With added financial support from Red Bull, Dillmann entered the Formula 3 Euro Series with ASM, joining Romain Grosjean, Nico Hülkenberg and Kamui Kobayashi at the team.
 Dillmann missed the opening meeting of the year after a pre-season testing crash left him with a broken sternum and vertebra, but finished the season ninth overall after taking three podiums during the season.
 Following the season, Dillmann became the rookie driver for A1 Team Switzerland in A1 Grand Prix; he was a member of the team at the Taupo and Eastern Creek rounds in 2008.

 Dillmann remained in the Euro Series for the 2008 season, again with Red Bull backing, and rejoined his former Formula Renault team SG Formula, who were moving up to the Euro Series for the first time.
 Dillmann set the fastest lap on the first day of testing at Estoril, but could not repeat this form early in the season; his best finish in the first three meetings was a fifteenth-place finish at Hockenheim.
 This series of results cost him his place on the Red Bull Junior Team.
 Dillmann returned to the series later in the season at the Nürburgring, with the Jo Zeller Racing team, after they parted with Michael Klein.
 He qualified third for the Saturday race and finished the race in the same position, before taking a fifth place in the Sunday race.
 Dillmann did not continue with the team beyond that meeting, and was classified 18th in the final drivers' championship standings.
 Instead, Dillmann ended the season in the Italian Formula Three Championship with the Europa Corse team.
 In three meetings, Dillmann recorded two second places and two third places, and ended the season in seventh place in the championship.

 Despite this, Dillmann started the 2009 season without a drive.
 After sitting on the sidelines in the first half of the year, Dillmann replaced Kevin Mirocha at HBR Motorsport in the Euro Series; ahead of the Oschersleben meeting of the championship.
-He finished outside the top 20 in both races, but remained with the team for the following event at the Nürburgring, where he recorded a best result of fourteenth place.
+He finished outside the top-20 in both races, but remained with the team for the following event at the Nürburgring, where he recorded a best result of fourteenth place.
 Dillmann also contested the final two meetings of the season; he competed at Dijon with Prema Powerteam, and again with HBR Motorsport, at Hockenheim.
 Aside from his Euro Series commitments, Dillmann raced in the final three meetings of the German Formula Three Championship with Neuhauser Racing; joining the series at the Nürburgring.
 Dillmann was on the pace immediately, taking pole position for the second race of the weekend; he finished both races on the podium, with a third place and a victory in the second race.
 Dillmann also won races at the Sachsenring and Oschersleben, to finish sixth in the drivers' championship, having competed in just six races.